-Lazzaro later testified that Casey disciplined her daughter "like any mother would do," warning her about getting too close to the pool at his apartment complex the first time she brought the child over.
+Lazzaro testified that Casey disciplined Caylee "like any mother would do," warning her about getting too close to the pool at his apartment complex the first time she brought the child over.

-Roy House, one of Lazzaro's roommates testified, "She seemed like a fun party girl, someone that would probably get along well with our group of friends."
+"She seemed like a fun party girl," Roy House, one of Lazzaro's roommates, testified, "someone that would probably get along well with our group of friends."

 "When she started staying with us regularly, we stopped seeing Caylee," House said in court.

 Nathan Leziewicz, another roommate, testified that Casey claimed she worked for Universal Studios in Orlando, but she never came through with a promised ticket hookup or anything else related to the job she didn't actually have.

 Altogether, three roommates testified that, once it was just Casey staying with them, they never witnessed her talking on the phone to Caylee or any babysitter at their apartment.